Haritha-Rangam/E-Commerce-Performance-Analysis/README.md

 - Certain sub-categories such as Tables contribute negatively to overall profitability.
 - Weekend profit margin (11.83%) is slightly higher compared to weekday margin (11.52%).
 - Strong Year-over-Year growth (51.54%) indicates consistent business performance improvement.

+## Final Conclusion
+To improve overall profitability and sustain revenue growth, the business should focus on promoting high-margin categories like Technology and optimizing pricing strategies for loss-making sub-categories such as Tables.
+Strengthening Standard Class shipping performance and leveraging high-value customer segments can further enhance sales.
+Additionally, regional performance insights and customer behavior analysis can be used to design targeted marketing strategies and improve operational efficiency